Connect with others who understand.

 • Difficulty performing complex tasks

-Another said, “I woke at 1 a.m. this morning like every morning — with a full-blown migraine and vomiting.”
+Another said, “I woke at 1 a.m. this morning like every morning — with a full-blown migraine attack and vomiting.”

 How To Manage Migraine in the Morning